-If you have left the program without declaring a Leave of Absence, you have up to one year (12 months) to apply for readmission.
-Instructions can be found in the SCSU Graduate Catalog: http://catalog.southernct.edu/graduate/general-information/academic-standards.html.
-Students who have left the program for more than a year must formally re-apply to the university.
+If you have left the program without declaring a Leave of Absence, you may apply for readmission.
+Instructions can be found at the Regisrar's page via SCSU One Stop: https://inside.southernct.edu/onestop/academics/registration.

 Expiration of Program and Coursework